Best Indoor and Outdoor Skating Rinks

 7th Avenue at Mallard Alley, Canmore

 This skating rink is located in the heart of downtown Canmore.
 A gorgeous location with mountain views, a skate here is a great way to finish up a day in the mountains.
 The rink is lit for night skating until 10 p.m. and there are heated gazebos.
 Rentals are available at Gear Up Sport in Canmore.

 111 Lake Louise Drive, Lake Louise

 This magical rink is worth the drive.
 In fact, CNN claimed that it was one of the World's Best Skating Rinks in 2014.
 Maintenance crew at the Fairmont Chateau Lake Louise clear the ice daily.
 This rink also has an ice castle made out of huge blocks of ice.
-Skate rentals are available from Chateau Mountain Sports, next to the hotel's lobby, for $11 for a half day or $15 for a full day.
+Skate rentals are available from Chateau Mountain Sports, next to the hotel's lobby, for $13 for two hours or $16 for a full day.
 Rentals are also available at Wilson Mountain Sports in Lake Louise.